 Energy is often described as two forms – potential energy and and kinetic energy.
 The ‘doing’ happens when one form is being converted from potential to kinetic.
 Cash in the budget is like potential energy – sitting there ready to do some business.
 Cash flow is like kinetic energy – it is the business.

 The most versatile form of energy that we use is electrical energy.
 It is versatile because it can easily be converted into other forms – e.g. heat, light and movement.
 Since the late 1800’s our whole society has become highly dependent on electrical energy.
 But electrical energy is tricky to store and even now our battery technology is pretty feeble.
-So if we want to store energy we use a different form: chemical energy.
-Gas, oil and coal – the fossil fuels – are all ancient stores of chemical energy that were originally derived from sunlight in vast carboniferous forests over millions of years.
-These carbon-rich fossil fuels are convenient to store near where they are needed and when they are needed.
-But fossil fuels have a number of drawbacks: they release their stored carbon when they are “burned” and they are not renewable.
-So in the future we will need to develop better ways to capture, transport, use and store the energy from the Sun that will flow in glorious abundance for millions of years yet.
+So, if we want to store energy we use a different form – chemical energy.
+Gas, oil and coal – the fossil fuels – are all ancient stores of chemical energy that were originally derived from sunlight captured by vast carboniferous forests over millions of years.
+These carbon-rich fossil fuels are convenient to store near where they are needed, and when they are needed.
+But fossil fuels have a number of drawbacks: One is that they release their stored carbon when they are “burned”.
+Another is that they are not renewable.
+So, in the future we will need to develop better ways to capture, transport, use and store the energy from the Sun that will flow in glorious abundance for millions of years to come.

-Plants have it easy – the sunlight comes to them – they just sunbathe all day!
+Plants seemingly have it easy – the sunlight comes to them – they just sunbathe all day!
 The animals have to work a bit harder – they have to move about gathering their chemical fuel.
-Some animals just feed on plants, other feed on other animals, others do a bit of both.
+Some animals just feed on plants, others feed on other animals, and we do a bit of both.
 This food-gathering is a more complicated affair – and it creates a problem.
 Animals need a constant supply of energy – so they have to carry a store of chemical fuel around with them.
 That store is heavy so it needs energy to move it about.
-Vegetarians can be bigger and less intelligent because their food does not run away – carnivors need to be more agile.
-Physically and mentally.
+Herbivors can be bigger and less intelligent because their food does not run away.
+Carnivors need to be more agile; both physically and mentally.
 A balance is required.
 A big enough fuel store but not too big.
-So some animals have evolved additional strategies: animals have become very good at not wasting energy – because the more that is wasted the more food that is needed and the greater the risk of getting eaten or getting too weak to catch the next meal.
+So, some animals have evolved additional strategies.
+Animals have become very good at not wasting energy – because the more that is wasted the more food that is needed and the greater the risk of getting eaten or getting too weak to catch the next meal.

 To illustrate how amazing animals are at energy conservation we just need to look at an animal structure like the heart.
 The heart is there to pump blood around.
 Blood carries chemical nutrients and waste from one “department” of the body to another – just like ships, rail, roads and planes carry stuff around the world.